omarmohsen/katacoda-scenarios-1/jenkins-scenario/step4.md

 So follow these steps to create your pipeline:

+1- Click `Dashboard`.

-1- Click `New Item`.
+2- `New Item`.

-2- Select `Pipeline`.
+3- Select `Pipeline`.

-3- Give it a name, `django-pipeline`.
+4- Give it a name, `django-pipeline`.

-4- Click `Ok`, this will open a new page for you.
+5- Click `Ok`, this will open a new page for you.

-5- Scroll to the bottom to the `Pipeline` section, this is where you will type your groovy code in.
+6- Scroll to the bottom to the `Pipeline` section, this is where you will type your groovy code in.

-6- Paste the following in the `Pipeline` section, this is the basic structure of the pipeline.
+7- Paste the following in the `Pipeline` section, this is the basic structure of the pipeline.

 ```